What It Is

-A systematic macro regime detection engine that aggregates volatility-adjusted momentum signals from 23 global assets to identify the current liquidity cycle, then positions capital accordingly.
+A systematic macro regime detection engine that aggregates volatility-adjusted trend signals from 20+ global assets to identify the current macro cycle, then positions capital accordingly.

 No predictions.
 No narratives.
 Just data-driven regime classification and systematic execution.